-This checklist can be applied to any site built with Squarespace to increase your traffic from search engines as quickly as possible.
+This checklist can be applied to any site built with Squarespace to increase your traffic and search engine rankings as quickly as possible.

-This checklist can be applied to any site built with Squarespace to increase your traffic from search engines as quickly as possible.
+This checklist can be applied to any site built with Squarespace to increase your traffic and search engine rankings as quickly as possible.

-You certainly will not be able to go through this whole checklist in a single day, and that’s OK.
+You certainly will not be able to go through this step-by-step SEO checklist in a single day, and that’s OK.

 Download the PDF version below and so you can keep track of what is done over the next few days.